-The disability is assessed by Social Security Fund doctors, on the basis of recommendations of the insured's doctor.
+The disability is assessed by Social Security Fund doctors, based on recommendations of the insured's doctor.
 The insured may be required to undergo medical examinations every 2 years.

-Constant-attendance supplement: Equal to 40% of the insured's pension.
+Constant-attendance supplement: If the insured requires the constant attendance of others to perform daily functions, 40% of the insured's pension is paid.